Extension of the Langevin power curve analysis by separation per operational state: Introduction

 Wind turbines have become a significant source of renewable energy due to their environmentally-friendly nature and potential to generate electricity \cite{ackermann2002overview,hannan2023wind}.
 Analyzing their energy conversion process \cite{yaramasu2015high} can be challenging due to the intricate nature influenced by various factors, including wind speed, turbulence, and mechanical wear.
 Nonetheless, a precise understanding of the dynamics of wind turbines is critical to simulate and consequently optimize their energy output and detect malfunctions \cite{wachter2011}.

-Recently, the Langevin equation approach has been used to study the dynamics of wind turbines \cite{tabar2019,mucke2015,milan2010}.
-This approach utilizes temporally highly resolved measurements of wind speed and power output to determine the drift and diffusion coefficients of the energy conversion process, which characterize the deterministic and stochastic behavior of the system.
-However, this approach assumes a quasi-stationary system and does not account for the potential impact of different operational states.
+Recently, the Langevin equation approach has been used to study the dynamics of wind turbines \cite{tabar2019,mucke2015,milan2010,raischel2013uncovering,lind2017normal}.
+To capture the dynamics of the energy conversion process using this approach, highly resolved temporal measurements of wind speed and power output are employed to determine the drift and diffusion coefficients.
+These coefficients characterize both the deterministic and stochastic behaviors of the system.
+However, this approach assumes a quasi-stationary system and does not consider the potential impact of different operational states.

-Two of the present authors recently proposed a new approach based on clustering Pearson correlation matrices to identify different operational states of wind turbines \cite{bette2021}.
-By analyzing different observables over a moving time window, they identified five operational states, which distinguish non-stationary behavior in the mutual dependencies and represent different turbine control settings.
-This study employs the method to identify and distinguish various operational states, which are then used to condition the Langevin analysis.
+We employ k means clustering, an established unsupervised machine method to the set of Pearson correlation matrices.
+This type of approach was first put forward in \cite{munnix2012identifying} for financial correlation matrices, and is now also used in other fields such as traffic science \cite{wang2021collective,wang2022identifying,wang2023transitions}.
+The method was further shaped and extended in \cite{heckens2020uncovering,pharasi2020market,pharasi2021dynamics,heckens2022new}.
+Here, we employ recent progress on clustering structures for correlation matrices of wind turbines \cite{bette2021,jungblut2022spatial}.
+By analyzing different observables over a moving time window, they identified various operational states, which distinguish non-stationary behavior in the mutual dependencies and represent different turbine control settings.
+The dynamics of these operational states have been studied in \cite{bette2023dynamics}, utilizing a Langevin ansatz to comprehend the deterministic behavior, enhancing the comprehension of the transition between these states.

+This study employs the method of \cite{bette2021} to identify and distinguish various operational states of the wind turbine, which are then used to condition the Langevin analysis.
 The analysis reveals unique behavior patterns in the power conversion process corresponding to each operational state and by that also successfully resolves hysteresis effects commonly observed in the power conversion process of wind turbines \cite{mucke2015,lin2023}.